gchq/gaffer-doc/docs/reference/operations-guide/federated-operation.md

 ### Sending Operations To Federated Stores

-In these examples we do not specify the mergeFunction paramater.
-This would therefore use the default mergeFunction for the specific operation.
+In these examples we do not specify the `mergeFunction` parameter.
+This would therefore use the default `mergeFunction` for the specific operation.

 ??? example "Sending a single operation to one Subgraph in your Federated Store"
     ``` json